-We are a team of biologists who integrate ‘eco-evo-gen’ (ecology, evolution and genetics) towards more effective conservation and management of natural populations and species, with an emphasis on fishes.
+We are a team of biologists who integrate ‘eco-evo-gen’ (ecology, evolution and genetics/genomics) towards more effective conservation and management of natural populations and species, with an emphasis on fishes.
 By bridging these disciplines, we hope to shed light on how eco-evo-gen mediates population diversification, productivity, persistence and responses to environmental change.
 These pages highlight what we do, where we do it and who we are.
-Please contact us if you have any questions about our research.
+Please contact us if you have any questions.

 Contact Information for the Principal Investigator

 Department of Biology